 True stretching is about releasing emotionally. the tension in the muscle, so that physically the muscles can let go.
 When that happens the pressure comes off the joints, spine, nerves, and blood system.
 At that point the body is in a relaxed state.
 Your body can get there in 10-15 minutes a day, but it must be done every day.
 We will show you how.

 Stretching is a vital part of maintaining a healthy body into old age.

-Finally, we only stretch when there is stiffness.
+4) Only stretching when there is pain.
 Stretching is more like eating.
 You must do it every day just like your pet does.

-We want you to live without pain and enjoy the things you love doing.
+Want to live a life without pain and enjoy the things you love doing?